-Pressing the lock/unlock button will cause all doors to lock if any of the following occur:
+If equipped, pressing the lock/unlock button will cause all doors to lock if any of the following occur:

-• It has been more than five seconds since the first lock/unlock button press.

-- Two lock/unlock button presses were used to unlock all doors. - Any vehicle door has been opened and all doors are now closed.
+- It has been more than five seconds since the first lock/unlock button press. - Two lock/unlock button presses were used to unlock all doors. - Any vehicle door has been opened and all doors are now closed.